Article 9 min

 Note that it’s not enough to determine the UBO — EDD requires you to check the individuals themselves.
 For example, under the Final Rule, “you are required to conduct OFAC scans on the beneficial owners and take appropriate action on the legal entity if you get a hit.”
 That’s where the identity verification processes of GlobalGateway kick in, as running AML checks is integrated into the Business Verification workflow.

-The need for EDD
+The Need for EDD

 Expanding EDD requirements is becoming more and more the norm.
 While the scope and details for these due diligence procedures are expanding, the technologies to handle them are becoming more capable.
 There are solutions to address the risk, maintain compliance and grow your business.
 It’s a matter of investigating and integrating new processes that serve your business, clients and regulators, keeping everyone on track.